Bluezen/TGR-website/_posts/2014-05-23-on-this-blog.markdown

 If you are polite, I might even start working immediately on it to fix it and this at any time of the day ;)

 I feel like I succeeded selling you the app!
-What a great idea starting by mentionning bugs an issues!
+What a great idea to start the first post by mentionning bugs an issues!

 Please enjoy it when it comes out.